Ashwinkothari/Fast-Replit/README.md

-# Fast-Replit
+# Carousel-Scroll Spy Bootstrap
-It is a fast replit
+This is Carousel and Scroll Spy Bootstrap